A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Review of Designs

-In the model-based design part, the escalation and de-escalation rule is the same as design Copula \citep{yin2009bayesian}.
-However, DFCOMB utilizes a different method to identify MTD after the trial is completed.
+\textbf{Post start-up trial conduct}: in the model-based design part, the escalation and de-escalation rule is the same as in Copula design \citep{yin2009bayesian}.

+\textbf{MTD determination}: DFCOMB utilizes a different method to identify MTD after the trial is completed.
 The dose combination that has the largest posterior probability $P(\pi_{jk}\in [\phi-\delta, \phi+\delta])$ and is used to treat at least one cohort will be selected as the MTD.
 Parameter $\delta$ is the length around the target toxicity probability.